Manassas Gun Crime Lawyer

 Common Gun Crimes in Virginia

 In Virginia, gun charges are common.
 There are over 30 gun offenses in Virginia.
-If you possess a gun in certain places you may face gun charges.
+If you possess a gun in certain places you may face criminal charges.
 Also, if you suffer from specific legal disabilities, some people can run afoul of Virginia’s gun laws unwittingly.
-Common Gun offenses are:

 Under Virginia Law § 18.2-308, it is illegal to carry a concealed weapon.
 A concealed weapon encompasses a pistol, switchblade, brass knuckles, and other specified weapons.
 Even with a concealed handgun permit, carrying knives or other weapons concealed can result in a violation of this law.
 Carrying a concealed weapon is a Class 1 misdemeanor.
 The punishment can be up to 12 months in jail and/or a $2,500 fine.

 Virginia Law prohibits a person who is a felon from possessing a firearm.
-If a conviction results, it is a Class 6 Felony.
-However, even if the gun is in your car or home, you can face this charge if the gun is under your control.
-Courts view the facts surrounding the offense in determining if the gun was under your control.
-The court will look at the gun’s proximity to you and your ability to exercise control or dominion over it.
-A Class 6 felony is punishable by one to five years in prison.
+Even if the gun is in your car or home, you can face this charge if the weapon is under your control.
+Courts view the facts surrounding the offense in determining if the gun was under your control, such as the gun’s proximity to you and your ability to exercise control or dominion over it.
+If a conviction results, it is a Class 6 Felony which is punishable by one to five years in prison.

 Possession of a Firearm on School Property